klilly50/klilly50.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I received my Master of Science degree in Applied Mathematics from the University of Washington
+I received my Master of Science degree in Applied Mathematics from the University of Washington.